lbackman/linked-list/README.md

 - `#remove_at(index)`
 - `#to_s`

-Note: The methods that take index as an argument also accepts negative indices.
+Note: The methods that take index as an argument also accept negative indices.